Birkhoff's Theorem and Uniqueness: A Peek Beyond General Relativity: Birkhoff's theorem in the Einstein Branch of QG

-In fact, one can inductively show that the above calculation follows at all orders in $\epsilon^n$, finishing our proof that the metric in Eq.\eqref{QGmetric} must be static.
+In fact, one can inductively show that the above calculation follows at all orders in $\epsilon^n$, for the terms $\alpha^{n_1}\beta^{n_2}$ effectively work as basis in the Einstein branch.
+This finishes our proof that the metric in Eq.\eqref{QGmetric} must be static.
 Then, the question remains that what are these metric coefficients that solve QG field equations?
 To answer this question, let us again consider the $tt$ and $rr$ components of the QG field equation.
 Up to quadratic order in $\epsilon$, we get the following expressions:

 Here, $g_{c\, n}$ and $f_{c\, n}$ are some constants depending on $\alpha^{n_1} \beta^{n_2}$, such that $n_1+n_2 = n$ ($n_i \geq 1$).
 One can also check that, till quadratic order, $g_{tt}\, g_{rr} \approx -1 - f_{c1}\, \epsilon - (f_{c1}^2/2+f_{c2})\, \epsilon^2$.
 Therefore, by a redefinition of the time coordinate (absorbing some constants in $dt^2$), we can make $g_{tt}\, g_{rr}= -1$.
 In fact, going into this new time coordinate is equivalent to setting $f_{c\, n} = 0$ for all $n \geq 1$.
 With this rearrangement, the metric components become